BRING IT BACK - Our new-look recycling scheme for 2021

 Want to skip straight to the what, when and how to take part in the scheme?
 Click here.

-The decision to develop this scheme for our UK and Ireland customers came, in part, from customer and staff feedback we received in 2020.
+The decision to develop this scheme came, in part, from customer and staff feedback we received in 2020.
 It was clear that having more options when it comes to recycling incentives was a firm favourite among our community, and so that’s what we are doing!
 We are working hard towards our vision to offer people the ultimate waste-free shopping experience; we continue to invent revolutionary naked products, develop unique packaging materials, work on reusable plastic packaging items as well as looking into refilling options for the future.

 We also know that current recycling sorting facilities often can't ‘read’ black plastic.
 Meaning it ends up heading for incineration or landfill, even when it is perfectly recyclable.
 We tested different colours and additives for our packaging, but when we looked into the recycling industry deeper, we saw that a large portion of our recycling could end up in countries with poor waste management practices no matter how we changed the plastic material during the production process.